 - Related: How to Raise Your Credit Score

-Worst Airline Credit Card: Blue Delta SkyMiles® Credit Card from American Express
+Worst Airline Credit Card: Delta SkyMiles® Blue American Express Card

 Drum roll, please… It’s time for the final card on our list — the worst airline credit card of 2018.
 This one is painful to type because the Delta SkyMiles program isn’t half bad.
-Still, it must be said — the Blue Delta SkyMiles® Credit Card from American Express is not great.
+Still, it must be said — the Delta SkyMiles® Blue American Express Card is not great.

-While this airline credit card doesn’t have an annual fee (See Rates & Fees), there’s not much to love about it.
+While this airline credit card doesn’t have an annual fee ( See Rates & Fees ), there’s not much to love about it.
 The current offer is only 10,000 miles after you spend $500 on your card within three months of Card Membership, for starters, which is not a lot.
 And since Delta no longer publishes an award chart, it’s hard to know what those miles are worth anyway.
-Most of the time, 10,000 Delta miles won’t even be enough to cover a one-way domestic flight.

 If you want an airline credit card, there are oodles of additional options to consider with better ongoing perks and big signup bonuses.
 Heck, there are even Delta credit cards with better benefits and rewards with this one if you insist on flying Delta.